wanchichang04/Analysis-of-NHANES-2017-18-/README.md

-# Analysis-of-NHANES-2017-18-
+# Analysis of NHANES 2017-18
-Analysis the association between caffeine intake and gallstones and cholecystectomy among U.S adults
+Analysis the association between caffeine intake and gallstones and cholecystectomy among U.S adults,using data from National Health and Nutrition Examination Survey 2017-18.

+The data selected for this study is the publicly available data from the National Health and Nutrition Examination Survey (NHANES) 2017-2018.
+NHANES is a nation-wide study conducted every two years by the Centers for Disease Control and Prevention (CDC) to collect information on American’s health and nutrition.
+The five available data categories are Demographics (DEMO), Dietary (DIET), Examination (EXAM), Laboratory (LAB), and Questionaries (Q), with multiple sub-datasets within each category.
+Specifically, data related to caffeine intake, gallstones, gallbladder surgery as well as demographic, lifestyle, and other dietary information are extracted and combined into a new dataset for analyses (selected variables shown below).
+Demographic, dietary, and questionnaire data were collected through surveys by in-person interviews; weight, BMI, and waist circumference were measured by physical examination; blood cholesterol was measured using laboratory tests.